ElStarko/Reflex/README.md

 ## Authentication
 Reflex supports two authentication methods:
 - Google Sign-In: Users can sign up or log in using their Google account.
+- Facebook Sign-Up: Users can sign up using their Facebook account.
-- Phone Number Authentication: Users can sign up or log in using their name and phone number.
+- Email/Password Authentication: Users can sign up or log in using their email and password.

 ## Endpoints
 ### Sign-Up/Onboarding
 - `POST /api/signup/google`: Sign up with Google account.
+- `POST /api/signup/facebook`: Sign up with Facebook account.
-- `POST /api/signup/phone`: Sign up with name and phone number.
+- `POST /api/signup/email`: Sign up with email and password.
+- `POST /api/login/email`: Log in with email and password.
 - `POST /api/password/recovery`: Recover forgotten password or unlock account.

 ### Emergency Service Selection